- ASSOCIATE PROFESSOR Medicine, Endocrinology, Diabetes and Bone Disease

 Dr. Tamler featured in “Knockout Obesity”

 Dr. Tamler's PhD research focused on free radical biology, and he is transferring his experience from the bench to the clinical arena by investigating diabetes-related endothelial dysfunction.
 He is working closely with the departments of Urology and Cardiology, studying the effects of testosterone on endothelial function.
 He is also involved in several trials involving bariatric surgery in patients with diabetes.
 Dr. Tamler has published extensively on the use of nutritional supplements for hormonal issues in general and more specifically in men.
 Finally, Dr. Tamler is a sought-after expert on mobile health and the use of smart phone applications for diabetes self-management.
 He is a frequent speaker at regional, national and international venues on the topic of men's health and diabetes.
+He has also been involved in several trials involving bariatric surgery in patients with diabetes and with abnormal sex hormone profile.

 Dr. Tamler is Clinical Trials Leader for the Mount Sinai Diabetes Center.
 There are numerous clinical trials that are ongoing or in preparation at any point in time.
 If you are interested in learning more about our trials, feel free to contact Dr. Tamler at 212-241-3422.